-If the undersigned is an officer or director of the Company, the undersigned further agrees that the foregoing restrictions shall be equally applicable to any issuer-directed Shares the undersigned may purchase in the Public Offering (such shares "Directed Shares").]4
+If the undersigned is an officer or director of the Company, the undersigned further agrees that the foregoing restrictions shall be equally applicable to any issuer-directed Shares the undersigned may purchase in the Public Offering (such shares "Directed Shares").

-3 To be included in lock-up agreements with our current and former employees, consultants and independent contractors (in each case, other than our directors, officers, greater than 1% stockholders and parties to the Amended and Restated Investors' Rights Agreement).
+&lt;sup>1 To be included in lock-up agreements with our current and former employees, consultants and independent contractors (in each case, other than our directors, officers and greater than 1% stockholders).